Click the stars to submit your rating.

 The Bottom Line: The Citi Double Cash card is an industry leader for cash back rewards with unlimited 1% cash back when you buy, plus an additional 1% as you pay for those purchases.
 When you add in the 0% intro APR on balance transfers for 18 months you’re looking at a very powerful card that you can use to save money on high-interest debt, then use as a cash rewards card afterwards.
 All of this make this card one of our most popular offers.

-Benefits: It offers 0% intro APR for 18 months on balance transfers in the first 60 days.
+Benefits: It offers 0% intro APR for 18 billing cycles on balance transfers in the first 60 days.
 It also offers no annual fee which is perfect for the casual credit card user.
 This is a very straight-forward credit card that’s perfect for people looking to transfer debt and save money on interest.

 This card also grants the user access to Bank of America’s award winning online banking experience.
 Don’t worry, if you prefer to bank at a physical location, Bank of America has thousands of retail and ATM locations across the country.